backslash112/chai-react-native/README.md

 1. We have an initial view that
 	* Loads json from http://chai.media/public_api/random/
 	* Renders it into a listview
+2. A Custom ReactNative Intent Module Exists to play the news youtube video by throwing an Intent when you click on a list item.

 ## TODOs